anarseyf/wx/README.md

 * SD Card:
   * the `epd_disp_bitmap()` function can be used to load BMP images from the display's memory.
 These are initially loaded from a micro-SD card, then copied to internal flash memory.
 * Acrylic case:
-  * I sent Acrobat files with laser cutting specs for top and bottom cover to [Pagoda Arts](pagodaarts.com), located in San Francisco.
+  * I sent AutoCAD files with laser cutting specs for top and bottom cover to [Pagoda Arts](pagodaarts.com), located in San Francisco.
 They cut an 1/8" sheet of acrylic to these specs.
 See photo below.
 * Transistor: used to turn off the unnecessary components when not updating.
 An update happens once every 6 hours, and this allows us to use very little power most of the time.
 * Current:
   * Photon: normal 50mA, deep sleep 50µA (very rough numbers)